 Covid-19 has changed the fundamentals a lot for solar businesses in terms of lead generation.
-Solar installers in particular have been affected a lot by the change in times.
+Solar installers, in particular, have been affected a lot by the change in times.
 Gone are the days when door to door sales was the best form of lead generation and conversion for solar installers.
 Prospects who were once interested in solar are now scared to even open their doors to solar salesmen.
-It is therefore important for installers to invest their time and money towards other viable options.
+It is, therefore, important for installers to invest their time and money towards other viable options.
 In the quest to embrace what the rest of the world is doing and go completely digital, let's look at 4 ways how solar installers can generate leads amidst the COVID pandemic.
-Although Search Engine Marketing (Google Ads) is the number one go to option here, I have listed out other simple and almost free methods that solar installers can look at, to generate leads remotely.
+Aside from Search Engine Marketing (Google Ads), which, by the way, should be the go-to option, there are also other simple and almost free methods that solar installers can look at, to generate leads remotely.

 A basic requirement for any solar installation company that is looking to generate leads remotely is to have a well-functioning website.
 Having a good looking website and a functioning website are two different things.
 If you manage to have both, then you've hit the bull's eye.
 Most installers/developers already have websites, but many aren't user friendly.
 A solid website has the potential to convert prospects into clients on its own without a sales rep. Imagine how much one saves with that.

 Lowering acquisition costs is ultimately what matters and having a good website goes a long way in doing just that.
 Think about your target audience and imagine what they would want to see in your website.
-Since costs are a major factor, I would suggest having a solar calculator right on the home page that shows production analysis and solar savings.
+Since costs are a major factor, It would be better if you have a solar calculator right on the home page that shows production analysis and solar savings.
 Don't just use your website as a tool for explaining your service, use it as a tool to position your company as a resource that gives abundant value just like the sun itself.

 Cutting down the load time of your website helps.
 If you don't want to spend too much on your website development and still want a fast loading website, remove all the extra plugins and try to compress the images on your site as far as you can without pixelating the images.